pkryger/difftastic.el/README.md

 - Rerun `difftastic` with <kbd>g</kbd> to use your window width and/or to force language change (when called with prefix).

 ## Installation
+### Installing from MELPA
+The easiest way to install and keep `difftastic` up-to-date is using Emacs’s built-in package manager. `difftastic` is available in the MELPA repository.
+Refer to https://melpa.org/#/getting-started for how to install a package from MELPA.

+### Installing from GitHub
 1. Clone this repository to a directory of your choice.
 2. Add the following lines to your Emacs configuration file (usually `~/.emacs` or `~/.emacs.d/init.el`):